 We offer a free consultation and no fees unless you win.

-David Share, President of Share Lawyers, on what critical illness insurance is, why critical illness insurance claims are denied, and what Share Lawyers can do to help.
+David Share, President of Share Lawyers, on what critical illness insurance is, why critical illness claims are denied, and what Share Lawyers can do to help.

-In these policies, there is coverage for a whole host of serious illnesses.
-However, the policy definitions of illness, including the severity of the illness, is often subject to review by the insurance companies and their medical professionals.
+These policies offer coverage for a whole host of serious illnesses.
+However, the particular way in which a critical illness insurance policy defines illness — including its severity — is often subject to review by insurance companies and their staff of medical professionals.

 Why was my critical illness insurance claim denied?

-Misrepresentation on Original Application for Policy
+Misrepresentation on original application for policy

 Below is a typical list of covered illnesses*:

-- Multiple Sclerosis (MS)
+Multiple Sclerosis (MS)

-- Motor Neuron Disease
+Motor Neuron Disease

 How much time do I have?

 Are you looking for a disability lawyer to fight for your rights?
 Our law firm has unmatched experience in disability law and we don't let provincial borders stop us from helping you in your time of need.
-Your insurance company has a presence throughout Canada and it makes sense to hire a disability law firm that has a true expertise in disability law and has a national presence too.
-Your insurance company knows who we are and knows that we won’t back down.
+Your insurance company has a presence throughout Canada, so it makes sense to hire a disability law firm with well-established expertise in disability law—and a national presence, too.
+Your insurance company knows who we are and they know we won’t back down.